Word got out that a vaccine site was giving shots to anyone because of low demand. Hundreds lined up.

 He said he didn’t begrudge the FEMA staffers who may have given out vaccines to non-eligible people on Saturday.

 “I understand why they did it.
-They’re seeing that there’s low demand and they have to do something in order for the vaccine not to go to waste,” he said.
+They’re seeing that there’s low demand, and they have to do something in order for the vaccine not to go to waste,” he said.

 Taddeo criticized the “red tape” involved with the governor’s order.
 She said she’s worried about individuals who are medically eligible but who may not have access to a doctor, some because they are uninsured, to get a physician’s note.

-Note: Correction: A previous version of this story misspelled Julio Ligorria’s name.